pierrebai/dak/any_op/Readme.md

 # The Worst of Both Worlds

-C++ certainly is one of the most complex programming languages.
+C++ certainly is one of the most complex programming languages there is.
+The templates are a particularly tough part of C++.
-A particularly tough part of C++ are the templates.
-As a late addition to the language, it had to fit within the existing syntax.
+They were a late addition to the language, it had to fit within he existing syntax.
+On top of that, the C++ language designers discovered that templates had more power than was initially apparent;
-On top of that, starting from the STL, the C++ language designers discovered that templates had more power than was initially apparent.
+they had created by accident a very pure functional language!
-In short, they had created by accident a very pure functional language.
-Unfortunately, this accidental origin meant its functional syntax is barely usable.
-But, given its power and the need to address the need for advance C++ techniques, the templating part of C++ keeps gaining new features and power.
+Unfortunately, this accidental origin meant its syntax is barely usable as a functional language.
+Even though the syntax might at first repel trying to use it, given its power and the developping needs of advanced C++, programmer have pushed it further and further.
+The templating part of C++ keeps gaining new features and power with each new C++ language vresion.

-In extreme contrast, Python is often described as one of the easiest programming language to learn and read.
+In extreme contrast, Python is one of the easiest programming language to learn and read.
 It is also very dynamic, allowing to pass around any data to any function easily.
-Better, functions can be defined and re-defined at run-time.
+Better still, functions can be defined and re-defined at run-time.
 When you call a function, you are never sure what code *really* will be executed.